-At our San Marcos location (NCREC), we are accepting credential walk-ins (as time permits) Mondays and Fridays from 8 a.m. to 3 p.m. (please arrive by 2:30 p.m.).
-Please be aware that Fridays are often blocked for staff meetings and professional development which affects walk-in service.
-We apologize for the inconvenience.
-Be sure to check the Important Notices section to the right for any closures.
+At our San Marcos location (NCREC), we are accepting credential walk-ins (as time permits) on Mondays from 8 a.m. to 3 p.m. only.
+Be sure to check our Important Notices section to the right for any additional closures.

 San Diego County Office Of Education